Board committees

 David Underwood

-Dave is an experienced senior leader, having worked at the Civil Aviation Authority as an air traffic control scientist and research manager before joining the Met Office, to lead its civil aviation business.
-Over 20 years with the Met Office he held a range of senior executive roles including Group Head of Public Sector Business, Deputy Director of Technology and Information Systems and Deputy Director of High Performance Computing.
+Over 20 years with the Met Office Dave undertook a range of senior executive roles including Group Head of Public Sector Business, Deputy Director of Technology and Information Systems and latterly Deputy Director of High-Performance Computing.

-In addition to his executive roles Dave has more than 10 years’ non-executive leadership experience in the fields of environmental business and further education (serving on the Board of Exeter College).
-Most recently, he was a Non-Executive Independent Advisor to the Royal Devon & Exeter NHS Foundation Trust regarding its MyCare Technology-enabled Transformation Programme.
-He is also a Non-Executive Director with Dorset County Hospital.
+In addition to his executive roles Dave has more than 10 years non-executive leadership experience gained in the fields of Environmental Business, Further Education (serving on the Board of Exeter College) and most recently as a Non-Executive Independent Advisor to the Royal Devon & Exeter NHS Foundation Trust with regard to their MyCare Technology enabled Transformation Programme.
+Dave is passionate about delivering effective leadership of change and promoting the benefits of careers in science, technology, engineering, mathematics and medicine.

 Frances brings a varied career experience to her non-executive role.
-She started her civilian working life in 2008 after more than 20 years in the army, where she was a lieutenant colonel in the Royal Military Police.
+She started her civilian working life in 2008 after more than 20 years in the army where she was a lieutenant colonel in the Royal Military Police.

 More recently, Frances has worked in the charity sector with senior roles with Help for Heroes, Age UK and EDP Drug and Alcohol Services.
 She is also the Senior Independent Director on the Board of Westward Housing Group and was a Non-Executive Director for Tricuro Ltd until May 2023.